Program Details

 Full Description

-In the Child and Youth Care (CYC) (Accelerated) program, you will have the opportunity to learn how to support at-risk children, youth and families by developing therapeutic skills and abilities.
+The Child and Youth Care (Accelerated) (C153) advanced diploma program will teach you to support vulnerable children, adolescents, and families by developing therapeutic skills and abilities.
 Over the course of 12 consecutive months (three semesters), you will learn how to build therapeutic relationships with clients and collaborate with a professional team as you develop skill sets to create a professional identity as an agent of change.

 • assessing risk and developmental needs of vulnerable children and families